RonanQuigley/isomorphic-hot-reload-boilerplate/README.md

 The src directory holds all of your source files:

 -   The client folder contains all client side code.
-It currently has a simple index file. update the following line to your colour of choice to see changes reflected in your browser : `document.body.style.background = 'whatever-colour'`
+It currently has a simple `client.js` file. update the following line to your colour of choice to see changes reflected in your browser : `document.body.style.background = 'whatever-colour'`
--   The server folder contains your routes and whatever else you'd need to add for server-side.
+-   The server folder contains the express app and a server side renderer middleware i.e. function.
+You can extend off of this by adding an express router.
 -   The react folder is for your react app

 The dev tools folder contains hot reloading and other dev related code.